List of the busiest airports in Argentina

-The following is a list of the busiest airports in Argentina by passengers traffic.
-For each airport, the lists cite the principal city associated with the airport, not (necessarily) the municipality where the airport is physically located.
+The following is a list of busiest airports in Argentina by passengers traffic as reported by the country's National Civil Aviation Administration (ANAC).
+For each airport, the lists cite the principal city associated with the airport, not necessarily the municipality where the airport is physically located.

+Aeroparque Jorge Newbery, the busiest airport in the country and the main domestic hub in Buenos Aires.

+Ezeiza Airport, the main international hub in Buenos Aires and the second busiest airport.

+Ambrosio Taravella Airport, located in Córdoba, is the third busiest airport in the country and busiest outside Buenos Aires.